DJj123dj/DJj123dj/README.md

 # I'm DJj123dj, also known as Jasper.
 ## Who am I?
 I'm almost 14 years old and I live in Belgium.
-I'm usually happy and I am very sporty.
-My hobby is Basket and I'm in a basket club.
+I'm usually happy and I love Basketball.

 ## My experience
 I once started writing simple scripts in the language "applescript" when I was 7 years old.
 Then I liked programming so much that I chose multiple languages.
 I've started programming Swift, but I'm not quite done with it yet.